-Mayor Vonda Malone created history in March 2016 as the first female Mayor of the Torres Shire Council in the Torres Strait.
-Councillor (Cr) Malone was recently re-elected in the March 2020 Queensland Local Government Elections entering her second term as an elected representative.
+Mayor Vonda Malone is an Indigenous nationally acclaimed political leader of the year, and the first female Mayor of Torres Shire Council, with extensive professional experience across three levels of governments specialising in Indigenous Affairs.

-Throughout her career she has achieved unique achievements having been awarded in March 2018 the prestigious McKinnon Prize for Emerging Political Leader of the Year through the University of Melbourne.
+Cr Malone was awarded the prestigious McKinnon Prize for Emerging Political Leader of the Year through the University of Melbourne School of Government in 2017.

-Cr Malone has extensive experience in Local Government and State and Federal Governments delivering services across the Torres Strait and Cape York.
 She holds a Graduate Certificate in Australian Rural Leadership, Graduate Certificate in Public Sector Management and is a recipient of the 2001 Centenary Medal.

-Cr Malone has also worked internationally through the Department of Foreign Affairs and Trade (DFAT) and the United Nations Office of the Human Rights Commission in Geneva, Switzerland.
-In addition, Vonda is the Chairperson of the Community Enterprise Queensland (CEQ - Food Security), Chairperson Torres and Cape Indigenous Councils Alliance (TCICA - inclusive of 14 councils), Chairperson and Founder of Torres Health Indigenous Corporation, member of the newly established Senior Advisory Group (Voice Co-design) and a member of the Indigenous Advisory Group to the Ministerial Forum on Northern Australia and the Qld Telstra Advisory Committee.
+Cr Malone has international experience from her engagements with the Department of Foreign Affairs and Trade and the United Nations Office of the Human Rights Commission, Geneva.

+In addition, Cr Malone is the Chairperson and Founder of Torres Health Indigenous Corporation, member of the Senior Advisory Group (Voice Co-design), member of the Indigenous Advisory Group to the Ministerial Forum on Northern Australia, member of the Qld Telstra Advisory Group and Former Chairperson of Torres and Cape Indigenous Councils Alliance (13 LGA).